stahta01/cmoc/doc/cmoc-manual.markdown

 In the case of the CoCo, the assumption is that the program is loaded after the Basic program and variables.
-This means the space that sbrk() can allocate from goes from there to the top of the stack, which is around $3F00 on a 16K CoCo and $7F00 on a 32K-or-more CoCo.
+This means the space that `sbrk()` can allocate from goes from there to the top of the stack, which is around $3F00 on a 16K CoCo and $7F00 on a 32K-or-more CoCo.
+Do not use `sbrk()` if these assumptions do not apply, e.g., when using `--data` to position the writable globals elsewhere than right after the code and read-only data.

+Use the `--stack-space` option or the `#pragma stack_space` directive (documented elsewhere in this manual) when the program needs more than 1024 bytes of stack space.

 To determine how much of that memory is available for sbrk(), call sbrkmax(), which returns the number of bytes as a size\_t